periscopic/EaselFL/README.md

 of the JS side sweep can be adjusted using createjs.CanvasFl.FL_GC_INTERVAL (in number of frames from sweep to sweep).

+**IE8**

+* Note that when preloading images (i.e. for use with graphics.bitmapfill) IE8 images will fire onload synchronously when the img.src attribute is set if the image is in cache.
+The onload handler should be set afterward to prevent issues.
+This is not an EaselFL issue.

 **Miscellaneous**

 * Cloning of Shapes are only recursive, since shared graphics are not yet supported.